Samuel-Singh/Concord_Testing/README.md

       - Under Organizations → Your_Org_Name → Projects → Repositories tab, select Add repository.
       - Enable Custom authentication.
       - Select the Credentials of the key you created in step 4.
       - Provide a Name for the repository.
-For example, GTP.
       - Provide the URL of the git repo.
-Example: git@gecgithub01.walmart.com:maa-platform-engineering/Concord.git
+Example: https://github.com/Samuel-Singh/Concord_Testing
       - Enter "main" as the Branch/Tag
       - Click on Test connection on the bottom right to ensure that all the credentials are working as expected.